samlotti/gdpr_dialog_flutter/README.md

 It will return bools:
 - true = the user is located in the Eea
 - false = the user is not located in the Eea
+- error = There was an error determining the location status